VolkovLabs/volkovlabs.io/docs/volkovlabs-echarts-panel/index.md

 ## Features

+- Provides Monaco Code Editor for:
+   - Working with Grafana data frames (JavaScript),
+   - Entering chart configurations in JSON format.
-- Allows to visualize Apache ECharts using Monaco Code Editor with Auto formatting.
+- Supports Code Auto formatting.
-- Use setOption() function to set configuration and data.
+- Executes the setOption() function using Monaco Code Editor content.
+- Supports variables and location service to make Charts interactive.
 - Based on the ECharts 5.4.1.
 - Supports Light and Dark mode synchronized with Grafana Theme.
 - Supports SVG and Canvas renderer.
 - Includes USA and World GeoJSON maps.
 Allows to add custom Map files in the `maps` folder.
-- Supports variables and location service to make Charts interactive.
 - Includes [Liquid Fill Chart](https://github.com/ecomfe/echarts-liquidfill), which is usually used to represent data in percentage.
 - Includes [ECharts-GL](https://github.com/ecomfe/echarts-gl), which providing 3D plots, globe visualization and WebGL acceleration.
 - Includes [ecStat](https://github.com/ecomfe/echarts-stat), a statistical and data mining tool.
 - Supports Code Editor suggestions for Parameters and variables.
 - Allows to display Success and Error notifications.
 - Supports Baidu, Gaode, Google maps using API.
 Requires to provide access key.
-- 100+ examples are available at [echarts.volkovlabs.io](https://echarts.volkovlabs.io).
+- Has 100+ ready-as-is examples at [echarts.volkovlabs.io](https://echarts.volkovlabs.io).

 [![ECharts](https://github.com/VolkovLabs/volkovlabs-echarts-panel/raw/main/src/img/examples.png)](https://echarts.volkovlabs.io)

+## Examples

+ - Open the [echarts.volkovlabs.io](https://echarts.volkovlabs.io) with examples.
+ - Find the chart that looks closest to what you need to build.
+ - Open the chart of interest in the 'Edit' mode.
+ - Copy the code from the right-hand side.
+ - Paste the copied code into your Apache ECharts visualization panel on Grafana dashboard.
+ - You should see the working chart right away.

 ## Feedback

-We love to hear from users, developers, and the whole community interested in this plugin.
-These are various ways to get in touch with us:
+We love to hear from you.
+These are various ways to get in touch:

 - Ask a question, request a new feature, and file a bug with [GitHub issues](https://github.com/volkovlabs/volkovlabs-echarts-panel/issues/new/choose).
 - Sponsor our open-source plugins for Grafana with [GitHub Sponsor](https://github.com/sponsors/VolkovLabs).